3 Ideas to Improve Your L&D Impact

 Audio lessons are ideal for deeper concentration, personal reflection, and more sensitive content.
 Short-form video content is suited to solving technical problems at the point of need.
 Books (yes, actual physical books) can be used for deep dives into the theory behind topics and longer-form eLearning with clear visuals might be what’s needed for compliance training.

 What’s important is to ascertain what makes individuals want to learn and what makes them put training off for another week (or six).
-Get to know your organisation’s goals and what motivates the workforce.
+Get to know your organisation’s staff training and development goals and what motivates the workforce.
 Embrace variety.

 Employee doing L&D